 So what to do?
 From where to get the images?

-Ok, so let me tell you from where you can get the images.
+Okay, so let me tell you from where you can get the images.
 I will tell you the free options first then move on to the paid options later on and finally, and I will tell you some options where you can create your images.

 Pixabay boasts of having more than 1.6 million images with them.
-And that is, in fact, a vast repository.
-Pixabay offers photos, vectors, illustrations and even videos.
 And that too free of cost and without any catch.
-Usually the free of cost images available on the internet requires attribution.
+Usually, the free of cost images available on the internet requires attribution.

 Attribution means you have to add a line on your website where you credit the artist of that particular asset.
-While attribution is good for the artist, more so when you are getting the asset free, but many website owners don’t like to advertise someone else on their website.
+While attribution is a nice gesture for the artist, more so when you are getting the asset free, but many website owners don’t like to advertise someone else on their website.

 Additionally, Pixabay offers the images in various sizes, so you don’t have to download big images if you don’t require them.

-However, there is no option to download the images in different size.
+However, there is no option to download the images in a different size.

 Like Pixabay; Unsplash doesn’t require attribution.
 And you can use the images for commercial as well as non-commercial projects.
 You can read more about the terms on Unsplash’s website.

 Freepik provides some of the assets free of cost.
 But the good quality ones are available for the paying customers.
-Like the compatriots, Freepik boasts of a huge collection.
+Like the compatriots, Freepik boasts of a vast collection.

 However, you have to provide for the attribution when you are using the free images on Freepik.
 The paid version costs.
 EUR 7.50 per month when paid yearly and costs EUR 9.99 per month when paid monthly.